-The experimental results presented in this paper represent part of a general effort to understand and model the turbulent noise sources in high-speed jets.
-Of primary interest is noise in the peak radiation direction which arises from the supersonic motion of instability waves or large-scale turbulent structures1-6.
-The approach involves flow-acoustic correlations using simultaneous, multi-point measurements of turbulent fluctuations in the jet and pressure fluctuations in the acoustic far field.
-This approach can be considered as an extension of the seminal works by Panda et al. in which density fluctuations at a single point in the flow were correlated with the signal of a microphone placed in the acoustic far field.
-Their work showed the high degree of correlation between the large scale turbulent structures and the far field noise radiated in the downstream quadrant of supersonic jets.
+T HE experimental results presented in this paper represent part of a general effort to understand and model the turbulent noise sources in high-speed jets.
+Of primary interest is noise in the peak radiation direction that arises from the supersonic motion of largescale turbulent structures, which have been shown to be modeled well as instability waves [1-6].
+The approach involves flow-acoustic correlations using simultaneous multipoint measurements of turbulent fluctuations in the jet and pressure fluctuations in the acoustic far field.
+This approach can be considered as an extension of the seminal works by Panda et al. [7,8], in which density fluctuations at a single point in the flow were correlated with the signal of a microphone placed in the acoustic far field.
+Their work showed the high degree of correlation between the large-scale turbulent structures and the far-field noise radiated in the downstream quadrant of supersonic jets.

-A natural extension of the past flow-acoustic correlation works is to use multiple, simultaneously-sampled probes in both the flow and acoustic fields.
+A natural extension of the past flow-acoustic correlation works is to use multiple simultaneously sampled probes in both the flowfield and acoustic field.
 Multiple probes (microphones) in the acoustic field allow noise source location using beamforming methods.
-The use of multiple microphones for noise source location goes back to the polar correlation method by Fisher et al. and the study of phased-array beamforming by Billingsley and Kinns.
-Since then, phased arrays have found growing application in the detection of airframe noise and jet noise13-16.
-Identification of the jet noise source is particularly challenging because it requires modeling of the noise source distribution.
+The use of multiple microphones for noise source location goes back to the polar correlation method by Fisher et al. [9] and the study of phased-array beamforming by Billingsley and Kinns [10].
+Since then, phased arrays have found growing application in the detection of airframe noise [11,12] and jet noise [13-15].
+Identification of the jet noise source is particularly challenging because it requires modeling of the noise source distribution [9].
 One realizes that the only way to accurately detect the jet noise source from far-field measurements is to already know the source!
-Any number of models may fit the far-field observations.
+Any number of models thus may fit the far-field observations.
 To make tangible progress, the far-field measurements must be accompanied by turbulence measurements in the flow.
 These measurements provide additional information that may aid in the construction of physically meaningful models for the noise source.
 Relevant quantities are the eddy correlation length scales and the eddy convective velocities.
-Both require
+Both require the simultaneous measurement of turbulent fluctuations using at least two probes or one probe and a reference signal.
+Such measurements are so challenging in high-speed jets that for about 20 years the hot-wire measurements of Troutt and McLaughlin [2] were the only ones in supersonic jets that produced continuous time signals and convection velocity measurement capability.
+This was